Analysis | Why Mini-BOTs Loom Big for Investors in Italy Assets: QuickTake

 Italy’s newly ascendant populist parties sent jitters across Europe’s debt markets by proposing a new class of short-dated government notes that would be created specifically to pay state arrears.
 The idea spooked investors who see it as akin to issuing a parallel currency that would further dent the country’s fiscal sustainability.
-Bond yields have climbed to the highest levels in almost three years, while the premium to cover a default in the nation’s debt is the stiffest since October.
+Italian bonds pared some of the past week’s losses, with 10-year yields retracing from the highest intraday levels in more than a year, while the premium to cover a default in the nation’s debt is the stiffest since October.

 1. What exactly is being proposed?